Abhi9271/Abhi9271/README.md

 ### Hi there, I'm Abhimanyu!! 👋

-## I'm a Student and an aspiring Developer!
+## I'm a Full Stack Developer!

-- 👀 I’m working as a Trainee Software Development Engineer
+- 👀 I’m working as an SDE
 - 🌱 I’m currently learning everything 🤣
-- 🥅 Goals: Getting good at Blender 3D
+- 🥅 Goals: Getting good at Python, React Native, AWS, Azure and Linux
 - ⚡ Fun fact: I love to **Write** and **Beatbox**

 ### Connect with me: